carpentries-lab/reviews/docs/author_checklist.md

          `paper.md` and `paper.bib` files as described in [the JOSE submission guide for learning  modules][7].

+ 10. Would you like to recommend anyone we could contact as a reviewer for your lesson?
+     We prefer to invite other members of The Carpentries community to review lessons but you are free to suggest anyone you think could be an appropriate author.
+     **Please do not tag them in the issue (with "@" + username)** - the Editor will tag potential reviewers after editorial checks have been completed.**
+     **Please read our [Conflict of Interest Policy][8] before suggesting reviewers.**

 [1]: https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html
 [2]: https://creativecommons.org/licenses/by/4.0/
 [3]: https://creativecommons.org/publicdomain/zero/1.0/